 Definition: The number of persons aged 10 to 17 for drug-related offenses per 1,000 juveniles that live in an area.
-Drug-related offenses include arrests for possession, sale, manufacture, or abuse of illegal drugs.
-Alcohol is included since it is illegal for juveniles to possess or consume alcohol.
-This indicator is calculated by where the arrested juvenile lives and not by where the crime is committed.
+Drug-related offenses include arrests for possession, sale, manufacture, or abuse of illegal drugs, including alcohol.
+This indicator is calculated by where the arrested juvenile was arrested and not by where the crime is committed.
 Arrests are used instead of crimes committed since not all juveniles that are arrested are charged with committing a crime.
-This indicator also excludes offenders who are later charged as adults.
-Source: Baltimore City Police Department, 2011, U.S. Census, 2010
+This indicator also excludes offenders who are later charged as adults for their crime(s).